 What Happens if I Don’t Want to Take the Ashes After the Cremation?

-How Long Do I Have to Collect the Ashes After the Cremation?
+How Long Does it Take to Get the Ashes Back After Cremation?

 Ashes are usually passed on to the funeral director after the cremation for collection.
-If you have not employed the services of a funeral director, you’ll usually have up to one month to collect the ashes before being charged.
+If you have not employed the services of a funeral director, you’ll usually have up to 6 weeks to collect the ashes before being charged.

 If you have left the crematorium no instructions of what to do with the ashes, they will be scattered within the gardens of remembrance.
 Before they’re scattered, the person on the documentation will receive written notice 14 days.